 Under Data Usage, select High..

 Please note that playback settings are profile-specific.
 If you wish to watch in HD on multiple profiles, repeat the steps above for each profile.

 If your device can output video in 720p or higher, your device supports HD video output.
-You may want to check with your manufacturer or owner's manual if you're unsure if your device supports HD video.
+Check with your manufacturer or owner's manual if you're unsure if your device supports HD video.

 Some devices can connect to your TV through multiple video outputs.
 Ensure that your device is connected via an output method that supports HD video, such as HDMI or Component Video.
 You will also want to make sure that the video output settings on your device are configured for 720p or higher.